stacy8839/sep10-freedom-project/prep/content.md

 &#9632; The pumps help deliver consistent flow of medications, fluids, and other essential supplements to animals during surgeries and recovery.

-&#9632;
+&#9632; They help prevent medication mistakes by controlling dosage amounts precisely.

-&#9632; Very lighweight for easy portable use.
-Is about 2.6 pounds and fits in the palm of your hand.
+&#9632; Very lighweight for easy portable.
+Is about 2.6 pounds can fit in the palm of your hand.

-&#9632; Supported by a loaner pump, is programed to keep you running for 24/7.
+&#9632; Battery-operated and can last up to 8 hours per change, making it great for clinics without full-time power.

-&#9632; It is battery operated and is set up for 8 hours.
+&#9632; Supported by a "loaner pump" system that can run 24/7 if needed.

-&#9632; Its thin and small compact form makes it easy to set up almost everywhere.
-For example, tabletops, hang from a treatment cage, and can even affix to any IV stand.
+&#9632;The thin and small compact form makes it easy to set up almost anywhere.
+(Like on a tabletop. hanging from a cage, or attached to an IV stand).

-&#9632;
+&#9632; Some models can record and store dosage data for digital touchscreens and alerts that remind the vet when the dose is done.

-&#9632;
+&#9632; Wireless IV pumps are being developed that connect to phones or tablets, so vets can monitor the patient remotely.

 <ul>
   &#9675; <b>Second Hardware I reviewed was <a href="https://www.priorclave.com/en-us/autoclave-customers/autoclaves-veterinary-use/">Autoclave</a> </b>